5 things to know for July 29: Mass shootings, Extreme weather, SNAP lawsuit, Planned Parenthood, Ghislaine Maxwell

 635,000

-That’s how many accounts Meta has removed from Instagram that were leaving sexualized comments, leaving sexualized comments, requesting sexual images from adult-run accounts of kids under 13 or linking to those accounts.
+That’s how many accounts Meta has removed from Instagram that were leaving sexualized comments, requesting sexual images from adult-run accounts of kids under 13 or linking to those accounts.

 Quotable